-The official cathedral of Rome, it's actually San Giovanni in Laterano, not St. Peter's, that serves as the ecclesiastical seat of the bishop of Rome—also known as the pope.
-San Giovanni dates back to the 4th century, when Emperor Constantine obtained the land from the wealthy Laterani family and donated it to the Church.
-But thanks to vandals, earthquakes, and fires, today's building owes most of its form to 16th- and 17th-century restorations, including an interior designed by baroque genius Borromini.
-Before you go inside, look up: At the top of the towering facade, done for Pope Clement X in 1736, 15 colossal statues (the 12 apostles plus Christ, John the Baptist, and John the Evangelist) stand watch over the suburbs spreading from Porta San Giovanni.
+The cathedral of Rome is San Giovanni in Laterano, not St. Peter's.
+The church was built here by Emperor Constantine ten years before he built the church dedicated to Peter, and because of its primacy it is the ecclesiastical seat of the Bishop of Rome—also known as the Pope.
+Constantine obtained the land from the wealthy Laterani family and donated it to the Church.
+But thanks to vandals, earthquakes, and fires, today's building owes most of its form to 16th- and 17th-century restorations, including an interior designed by Baroque genius Borromini.
+Before you go inside, look up: at the top of the towering facade, built for Pope Clement X in 1736, 15 colossal statues (the 12 apostles plus Christ, John the Baptist, and the Virgin Mary) stand watch over the suburbs spreading from Porta San Giovanni.

 Despite the church's Baroque design, some earlier fragments do remain.
 Under the portico on the left stands an ancient statue of Constantine, while the central portal's ancient bronze